kristithrasher/ElectionAnalysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.

 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane

--The candidate results were:
+- The candidate results were:

     - Charles Casper Stockham had 23% of the votes and 85,213 number of votes.
-    - Dana DeGette had 73.8% of the votes and 272,892 number of votes.
+    - Diana DeGette had 73.8% of the votes and 272,892 number of votes.
     - Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.

--The winner of the election was:
+- The winner of the election was:
     - Dana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+The challenge required some additonal data to complete the audit.
+This data was:
+   - The voter turnout for each county
+   - The percentage of votes from each county out of the total count
+   - The county with the largest turnout

+Achieved this by running a python file in the command line, and performed necessary calculations to achieve desired results.
+Created and added keys and values to a dictionary, used decision sttements to help check condition.
+Applied memembership and            logical operators to decision statements.
+Used repetition statements to iterate through the list and dictionary.
+We created an output file to print our results.

 ## Challenge Summary
 The voter turnout for each County.